Blog / Spider vs. NetNut: Why a Proxy Network Alone Isn't Enough in 2026

 What NetNut actually is

 NetNut sells proxy bandwidth: residential, static residential, mobile, and datacenter IPs across 200+ countries.
-You point your scraping tools — Puppeteer, Playwright, Selenium, whatever — through their network to avoid IP-level blocks.
+You point your scraping tools (Puppeteer, Playwright, Selenium, whatever) through their network to avoid IP-level blocks.

 NetNut does not scrape websites.
 It does not render JavaScript.
 It does not solve CAPTCHAs.
 It does not extract data.
 It is a pipe.
 Your traffic goes through it and comes out the other side looking like it originates from a residential ISP.

-Everything else — the browser, the anti-detection, the rendering, the parsing — is your problem.
+Everything else (the browser, the anti-detection, the rendering, the parsing) is your problem.

 A residential IP gets you past the first check.
 The next three still catch you.

-What a scraping workflow looks like on each
+What the workflow looks like

-With NetNut
+With NetNut + Puppeteer

 import puppeteer from "puppeteer";